yakir12/CoffeeBeetles.jl/README.md

 ## How to install
 If you haven't already, install [Julia](https://julialang.org/downloads/) -> you should be able to launch it (some icon on the Desktop or some such).
+Please note, **Julia version 1.4 or newer is required**, this will not work for older versions.

 1. Start Julia -> a Julia-terminal popped up
 2. Copy:
    ```julia